theol0403/7842B-Journal/_posts/19-10-15-Motion Algorithms.md

 ---
-layout: default
+title: Motion Algorithms
+categories: programming

+nav_exclude: false
 parent: Home
-title: Motion Algorithms
 nav_order: 1
 ---

-# Motion Algorithms

 A big focus for this year has been motion algorithms for autonomous.
 Motion algorithms allow for a faster, easier, and more competitive autonomous.
 This year, we have built an **X-Drive** robot, which opens up a wide range of possibilities.
 Having a holonomic chassis means that we can have *heading-agnostic* movement functions, meaning that we can drive anywhere while turning at a completely independent angle.